soph-lin/melodylane/README.md

 ## About
 A music-based time capsule developed using the Spotify API.
 Coded with React with Next.js framework, Typescript, and Tailwind CSS.
 * Discover how your music tastes change over time
-* Animated cloud and list display
+* Animated cloud and timeline display
 * Cute icons while you're waiting for the time capsule to process

 ## Getting Started